G-dH/windows-search-provider/README.md

 ## Search methods
 Four options are available:

-Strict - strict match, but case and accent insensitive and you can enter multiple strings separated by a space in arbitrary order.
+- **Strict** - strict match, but case and accent insensitive and you can enter multiple strings separated by a space in arbitrary order
-Fuzzy - same as Strict except you can skip letters in individual strings.
-So you can find "Firefox" even if you enter "ffx".
+- **Fuzzy** - same as Strict except you can skip letters in individual strings.
+So you can find "Firefox" even if you enter "ffx"
-Regular Expression Case Sensitive - the search pattern is used as the JavaScript RegExp Regular Expression Case Insensitive - the search pattern is used as the JavaScript RegExp with the `i` flag
+- **Regular Expression Case Sensitive** - the search pattern is used as the JavaScript RegExp
+- **Regular Expression Case Insensitive** - the search pattern is used as the JavaScript RegExp with the `i` flag

 ## How to use WSP
 1. Open the overview (press and release the Super key or trigger the hot corner)